What does a Benefits Coordinator do?

 Responsibilities:

-- Administer and manage employee benefits programs, including health insurance, retirement plans, and other employee benefits.
+- Administer and manage employee benefits programs, including health insurance, retirement plans, and other benefits.

-- Assist employees with understanding and enrolling in benefits programs, addressing any questions or concerns they may have.
+- Assist employees in understanding and enrolling in benefits programs.

-- Coordinate with insurance providers and other vendors to manage benefits plans and ensure timely and accurate payments.
+- Coordinate with insurance providers and third-party administrators to resolve issues and ensure accurate benefit information.

 Qualifications